openflocon/Flocon/README.md

 `Flocon Desktop is a Kotlin Multiplatform project structured similarly to an Android app, using ViewModels, Room, Ktor, and Coroutines.
 The project is open to contributions — feel free to submit a pull request!`

 With Flocon, you gain deep access to critical app internals — such as
-- network requests (http, images, grpc, graphql)
+- network requests (http, images, grpc, graphql, websockets)
 - mock network calls
 - local storage (sharedpref, databases, app files)
 - analytics events (and custom events)